White's Ferry: Service disruptions and current closure

 On September 13, 2006, the United States Coast Guard ordered White's Ferry to be shut down because the operator was unlicensed.
 The ferry continued to operate regardless.
 The next day the Coast Guard allowed the ferry to resume operations after the owners assured the Coast Guard that there would be licensed individuals on the vessel.
 For operating without a licensed operator the ferry was fined $8,000, which it could appeal.

 On December 28, 2020, the owners of White's Ferry ceased operation after a decade-long lawsuit in the Circuit Court of Loudoun County over their use of private land for a Virginia landing.
-The decision to cease operation of the ferry was a unilateral decision made by White's Ferry, Inc., which operates the privately owned ferry.
+The decision to cease operation of the ferry was a unilateral decision made by White's Ferry, Inc., which operates the privately-owned ferry.
 Judge Stephen E. Sincavage decided the case against White's Ferry on November 23, 2020, awarding Rockland Farm damages for trespass, damage to property and breach of contract.
 Despite the ferry's closure, no effort was made to dismantle it as it entered legal limbo.
 Following the case, Rockland demanded White's Ferry pay a toll of 50 cents per car to restore ferry service.

 In February 2021, White's Ferry was purchased by Loudoun County businessman Chuck Kuhn with plans to revive its operation by either buying or negotiating a permanent easement on the Virginia landing site which is owned by hedge fund manager Peter Brown and his two sisters.
 In August 2021, Kuhn said Loudoun County may need to exercise eminent domain over the private Virginia dock site to restore service.

 During an October 16, 2023, meeting of Montgomery County Council Transportation and Environment Committee, Maryland Del.
 David Fraser-Hidalgo called for parties to get past their issues and find a resolution.
 Kuhn offered to "do anything we can do to help get this ferry going," including donating the ferry and the Maryland shoreline in its entirety to Montgomery County, if Rockland agreed to donate the Virginia shoreline.
 Kuhn again offered in April 2024 to donate the ferry to Montgomery County, contingent on the county working with Loudoun County to get access to the Virginia side and reopen the ferry.
 In April 2025, Montgomery County offered a $3 million subsidy to acquire property rights and purchase equipment for the ferry.
+In July 2026, Montgomery County officials reached a deal with Kuhn to buy the ferry operations and the dock area on the Maryland side of the river.